Floating Primrose

 Description

-Floating primrose leaves are green, one-half to three and a half inches long, and one-fourth to one and a half inches wide.
+Floating primrose leaves are green, one half to three and a half inches long, and one-fourth to one and a half inches wide.
 The leaf stalk can be as long as the leaf is wide.
-Yellow flowers have five round petals around a yellow center.
-Stems branch and can grow to two feet tall.
+The leaves are often sword or elliptical shaped.

-There are many types of primrose; some grow in dry conditions and some grow in wetter areas.
+There are many types of primrose; some grow in dry conditions, and some grow in wetter areas.
+Floating primrose floats as mats on the surface of the water.
 Floating primrose is not native but there are other types of primrose that are native.
-Primrose is a perennial plant with yellow flowers that blooms spring to fall; some varieties have hairy stems.
-The leaves are often sword- or elliptical-shaped; floating primrose floats as mats on the surface of the water.

 Location